“I’ll be damned if some creep in a mask is going to ruin me, even if he killed me.”

 Caroline’s home at 18 Audubon Place is a three-story, turn-of-the-century mansion that sits on a large 100×200-foot lot with a swimming pool and private backyard oasis.
 The house retains many of the design details created by famed architect Emile Weil in 1913, including custom cabinetry, high ceilings, leaded-glass windows, intricate crown moulding, original millwork, grand staircases, marbled mantled fireplaces, and gloriously sunny spaces.
 All Audubon Place homes feature breathtaking views of the private park, but one step onto the grand veranda and the Beaux Arts mansion immediately impresses.
 A soaring entry, decorative trim, and softly curved staircase welcome guests and homeowners alike.
 The home flows gracefully from room-to-room, with natural light streaming through (at least during the day), warming up the oak and walnut inlaid hardwood floors.

-The 7-bedroom and 5.5-bathroom house is valued at $5,500,000: even Caroline’s family wouldn’t have bought her a property like that.
+The 7-bedroom and 5.5-bathroom house is valued at $5.5 million: even Caroline’s family wouldn’t have bought her a property like that.
 However, Matt had inherited the house from his great-aunt Clementine (she’d been well provided for as one of Joseph’s only two children), who’d died childless, and he’d never had any pressing need to sell it.
 He’d been renting it out for some years, and upon his niece’s acceptance to Tulane University, made it available for her use.
 He did insist upon rent, albeit much reduced from what the house would normally be worth, to impress “the value of money” upon Caroline.
 This was the first place she’d lived outside of her parents’ house.

 As a move-in present, he’d had it refurbished and improved with a ceramic roof, copper gutters, plus repairs to the flooring, and plaster and paint repairs inside and out.
 While still faithful to Weil’s architectural style, the house had room for modern updates in the kitchen and bathrooms.
 The blank slate approach allowed Caroline to personalize the interior décor to her liking.